 Professor Hill’s research interests relate to practice based learning including service learning, higher education policy and academics’ work.
 She has led research grants in access and equity in education including pedagogies and policies of inclusion, generating over 1 million dollars in research income.
-She is currently an executive member of the Council of Australian Directors of Academic Development.

 Professor Hill’s academic work focuses on teacher and professional education and she has a long history of active engagement in the VET sector and cross sectoral educational initiatives, including serving on a range of not- for-profit boards.
 Professor Hill completed her doctoral studies at RMIT, and has lived and worked in a range of locations including Canberra, Sydney, Newcastle, Central America and rural NSW.